eiBoard-Company/eiBoard/SoftwareArchitectureDocumentation.md

 [This section describes what software architecture is for the current system, and how it is represented.
 Of the Use-Case, Logical, Process, Deployment, and Implementation Views, it enumerates the views that are necessary, and for each view, explains what types of model elements it contains.]

 ## 3. Architectural Goals and Constraints
-The application “eiBoard” is a mobile app designed to create and manage todos.
-The frontend is going to be realized with Flutter.
-The backend will be implemented with the Spring Boot Framework and Java.
+**MVC**
+Frontend and backend are using the MVC pattern.
+This enables a clean software architecture with separate model view and controller.

+**Front end**
+The App Client is realized with Flutter.
+In the Frontend no MVC Tool is needed, because the MVC Pattern is integrated into Flutter development.
+View: activities in the app

+**Back end**
+The back end is written in Java.
+As MVC tool we are using Spring Boot.
+As a database we are using H2.
+The Server offers multiple REST APIs which are accessed by our front end.
+Model: domain specific classes
+Controller: RestController

 Most important are the three subsystems in the application:
 - Start dashboard: The essential part of the UI, which shows the DHBW rapla schedule, tasks, and exams.
 - Account system: Users of eiBoard can create their own accounts to get their personal space.
 The account will also be connected with the rapla calendar to show each user’s schedule.
 - Database system: All the data which is shown by the start dashboard of each user should be stored in a database.
 For the database we decided to use H2 database which is an in-memory database but can also used on a persistent level.